jamesmorgan/docs/userDocumentation/quickStart.md

 ```

 ## Exchanging
-For now, our hosted node is opinionated and only [collateralizes](../userDocumentation/limitations.md#Collateral) each channel with DAI by default.
-(I.e. only DAI transfers are allowed) If you need ETH transfers, [get in touch](https://discord.gg/raNmNb5) and we'll set you up with Eth-collateralized channels!
+For now, our testnet node is opinionated and only [collateralizes](../userDocumentation/limitations.md#Collateral) each channel with DAI by default.
+(E.e. only DAI transfers are allowed) If you need ETH transfers, [get in touch](https://discord.gg/raNmNb5) and we'll set you up with Eth-collateralized channels!

 Make an in-channel swap with:
 ```javascript